rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

       Max.   : +0.9047    Max.   : +0.9460    Max.   : +0.9541
      ==================  ==================  ==================

-The statistical figures confirm the expected noticeable performance enhancement one may obtain with the randomized version of the Bachet ranking rule which provides rankings of a correlation quality very similar to the Copeland rankings quality.
+The statistical figures confirm the expected noticeable performance enhancement one may obtain with the randomized version of the Bachet ranking rule which provides in fact rankings of a correlation quality very similar to the Copeland rankings.

-Mind however that the Bachet ranking rule, unlike the Copeland rule, is not at all scalable to large or big performance tableaux with hundreds or thousands of performance records.
+Mind however that the Bachet ranking rule, unlike the Copeland rule, is not scalable to large or big performance tableaux with hundreds or thousands of performance records.

 ..............................................